+Number of NEW curricular and co-curricular programs that provide students with research opportunities (provide one example) [Deans]

+There were 11 new curricular and co-curricular programs that provided students with research opportunities in 2022-2023.

+In the College of Health Profresssions, faculty from the Department of Health Informatics and Information Magement participated in a program to develop a bridge between undergraduate and graduate programs for students demonstrating excellence in research.

+• Number of students participating in the Undergraduate Research Conference and Honors Thesis Forum compared to prior year [Honors College]

+In fall 2022, 37 students participated in the thesis forum, a decrease from 57 in fall 2021.
+In spring 2023, 135 students participated in the thesis forum, a decrease from the 138 in spring 2022.

+Number of graduate students completing thesis or dissertation projects compared to prior year [The Graduate College]

+In 2022-2023, 302 theses and dissertations were completed compared to 241 in 2021-2022.

-- Number of NEW curricular and co-curricular programs that provide students with research opportunities (provide one example) [Deans] - Number of students participating in the Undergraduate Research Conference and Honors Thesis Forum compared to prior year [Honors College] - Number of graduate students completing thesis or dissertation projects compared to prior year [Graduate College] - Number of NEW major undergraduate research opportunities provided, and number of students involved (provide one example) (NEW) [Deans/Honors College]
+Number of NEW major undergraduate research opportunities provided, and number of students involved (provide one example) (NEW) [Deans/Honors College]

+There were 22 new major undergraduate research opportunities provided with a reported 13 students involved.
+NOTE: Only one college reported the number of students involved.

+In the College of Liberal Arts, the Department of Sociology transformed space into an undergraduate research lab for use by Student Opportunities for Applied Research (SOAR) students.